Simon-dl/Full_Math_CS_Guide/README.md

 # General tips:

-   Buy older editions of the book, usually they are MUCH cheaper and are not missing too much, some are worth it for the new addition.
+   Buy older editions of the book, usually they are MUCH cheaper and are not missing too much, although some are worth it for the new addition.
 Use your discretion.

    Don't worry about doing all the problems in a text book, just select a few to do and move on.

-   You don't need to know everything in a book or course usually, if something seems extraneous in a book you can try skipping it and coming back to it if needed.
+   You don't need to know everything in a book or course usually.
+   If something seems extraneous in a book you can try skipping it and coming back to it if needed.
 Use your discretion.

    Set yourself a goal for X amount of work a day.
 10 pages a day will get a 500 page textbook done in under two months!
 Consistency is key.